ryanoglesby08/ng-inspect-watchers/README.md

 A Chrome extension that lets the user inspect the number of Angular watchers that exist on any element of an Angular app.

+_4/20/2015 Update!
+I just released v1.0.0 of the extension, which moves the extension from a Browser Action to a Page Action (icon appears in the address bar).
+A Page Action is more appropriate for this extension because the features only makes sense for a few web pages, those with AngularJS running._

 ## Usage:
 Find it in the [Chrome WebStore](https://chrome.google.com/webstore/detail/angularjs-inspect-watcher/gdfcinoagafkodbnkjemaajfahnmfkhg).